-- My booking was cancelled on the other channel, but it's still showing in OwnerRez.
+- My booking was canceled on the other channel, but it's still showing in OwnerRez.

 No, the calendar import/export process runs in the background throughout the day on both the OwnerRez and channel side.
 It is automatic and does not need any manual intervention once it has been configured.
 When the calendar import engine finds a change, OwnerRez will email you about the change that occurred.

 OwnerRez checks all calendar imports about once every 30 minutes.
 If there is a change on the channel calendar, our system should notice it in 30 minutes or less, typically much less.

 That being said, the channel may not actually show the change in their calendar export link for awhile.
 There are times, due to caching or other pending states, the calendar export doesn't actually update for an hour or two.
 Because of this, it may take longer for OwnerRez to update since the calendar export isn't showing the change.